What You Need to Know About RPA

 RPA is often described as a relative of BPM, but they are not the same.
 RPA focuses on handling the interaction with multiple legacy systems, and this naturally infers a workflow.
 More mature RPA solutions provide a queuing mechanism to combine multiple activities and extend that workflow.

 BPM is workflow first, providing structure to manage the process or people who contribute to the process.
 This may require interaction with legacy systems but doesn't necessarily automate it.
 A BPM solution may launch RPA to perform that interaction.
 And an RPA may create or update a BPM workitem.

 RPA does not necessarily include AI.
 That said, there are multiple uses of AI/ML commonly incorporated into RPA solutions.
 The primary uses of AI in RPA are (1) natural language processing and (2) cognitive decision making.
 Different RPA vendors provide one or both in varying levels of support.

-Natural language processing and image recognition are the first AI application for many organizations.
+Natural language processing and image recognition are the first AI/ML application for many organizations.
 These capabilities provide robust document recognition and processing capabilities.
 For example, this can enable your RPA to consume multiple invoice formats and recognize language variants.